flyway/flywaydb.org/documentation/configuration/placeholder.md

 By default it looks for Ant-style placeholders like `${myplaceholder}`.
 This can be very useful to abstract differences between environments.
 Changing the value of placeholders will cause repeatable migrations to be re-applied on next migrate.

+Placeholders are supported in versioned migrations, repeatable migrations, and SQL callbacks.

 ## How to configure
 Placeholders can be configured through a number of different ways.
 - Via environment variables. `FLYWAY_PLACEHOLDERS_MYPLACEHOLDER=value`